IT-KiLLER/Sourcemod-plugins/README.md

 # Sourcemod-plugins, CS:GO

-50 plugins that are created or modified/updated by me will be released
+80 plugins that are created (or modified/updated) by me will be release.

 ### Releases:
   - [AMMO BOX FIX **1.0** (2017-08-26)](https://github.com/IT-KiLLER/CSGO-AMMO-BOX-FIX)